bevyengine/bevy-website/content/learn/book/assets/scenes-reflection/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}
-TODO: explain what scenes are
+* Explain what scenes are

-TODO: explain what reflection is
+* Explain what reflection is

-TODO: demonstrate how to use scenes to load a prefab
+* Demonstrate how to use scenes to load a prefab

-TODO: demonstrate how to use scenes to load a level
+* Demonstrate how to use scenes to load a level

-TODO: demonstrate how to use scenes to save and load a game
+* Demonstrate how to use scenes to save and load a game
+{% end %}